Events

 |---|---|---|---|---|

 seriesUpdateMode | Query | single | No | Defines how to update recurring events.
-Possible values are: all (update all events), future (update this and future occurrences), single (update this event only, default).
-This parameter has no effect on non-recurring events. |
+Possible values are: all (update all events), future (update this and future occurrences), single (update this event only, default). |

 Request Body Fields